openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/ways_to_get_stateful_model.rst

 ## MakeStateful

-MakeStateful transformation changes the structure of the network by adding the ability to work with the state, replacing provided by user Parameter/Results with Assign/ReadValue operations as it is shown in the picture below.
+MakeStateful transformation changes the structure of the model by adding the ability to work with the state, replacing provided by user Parameter/Results with Assign/ReadValue operations as it is shown in the picture below.

 ![simple_example](./img/make_stateful_simple.png)